 3. Use Color and Texture

 Colors and textures set the emotional tone of a room.
-For example, warm tones energize, while cool neutrals calm.
+Warm tones energize, while cool neutrals calm.
 Incorporate textures to add depth:

 4. Layer Your Lighting